Skip to main content

 bahnhof internet ab

-Using the Organisation Search Tool
+Using the Domain Search Tool

 Postal Code Targeting

-To target the postal code area of Odenplan in the centre of Stockholm the following text file could be created.
+To target the postal code area of Odenplan in the centre of Stockholm the following text file (.txt) could be created.

 # postal code for Odenplan in Stockholm, note the space character.